 Let’s discuss the perceptions of admissions committees about first, second, and third round applicants and strategize about what your best decision might be under different circumstances.

-Choosing a round based on your profile
+Choosing an MBA application round based on your profile

 The truth of the matter is, there is no simple answer when it comes to choosing your application round.